Did you know your responsibilities as a pool owner have changed?

 What about spa pools and lockable spa pool covers?

-Under the new legislation from 1 January 2017, Spa Pools and Hot Tubs are now deemed to be ‘Small Heated Pools’ and compliant child resistant covers are deemed to be a lawful pool safety barrier, so long as certain performance criteria are met.
+Spa pools and hot tubs are now deemed to be ‘small heated pools’ and compliant child resistant covers are deemed to be a lawful pool safety barrier, so long as certain performance criteria are met.
 The pool cover must:

 - restrict the entry of children when closed